-Why can’t I combine some dimensions and metrics?
+Why can’t I combine certain dimensions and metrics?

 Analytics

 Some dimensions and metrics can’t be combined due to conflicting scopes.
 Such limitation can occur in a custom report, applied segment or applied filter and is designed to protect you from inaccurate data.
-If such a limitation happens, you’ll see an error message.
+If this happens, you’ll see an error message.

 1. An event-scoped dimension can’t be combined with a metric calculated from a session-scoped dimension.
 Example: Page URL can’t be combined with average session time.

-2. A product-scoped dimension can’t be combined with average, median and sum calculated from a session-scoped dimension.
+2. A product-scoped dimension can’t be combined with an average, median or sum calculated from a session-scoped dimension.
 Example: Product brand can’t be combined with average session time.

-3. A product-scoped dimension can’t be combined with average, median and sum calculated from an event-scoped dimension.
+3. A product-scoped dimension can’t be combined with an average, median or sum calculated from an event-scoped dimension.
 Example: Product variant can’t be combined with sum of revenue.

 To fix the problem, you can:

-• Spot the conflicting metric and replace it with a metric calculated from an agreeing scope.
+• Spot the conflicting metric and replace it with a metric calculated from a conflict-free scope.
 For example, if your report uses an event-scoped dimension, use a metric calculated from an event-scoped dimension.

-• Change segment or filter conditions.
-For example, if your report has metrics calculated for a session-scoped dimension, try to apply a session dimension in your segment or filter.
+• Change the segment or filter conditions.
+For example, if your report includes metrics calculated for a session-scoped dimension, try to apply a session dimension in your segment or filter.

-• Apply a segment or filter to a report where all metrics and dimensions agree.
+• Apply segments or filters only to reports where all metrics and dimensions are conflict-free.

-• Use grouped dimensions instead of average, sum or median.
+• Use grouped dimensions instead of an average, sum or median.

 Piwik PRO stores data in three tables: a session table, an event table and a product table.
-When a report wants to calculate metrics from a dimension, Piwik PRO will look into the relevant table, take the needed data and run the numbers.
-However, if the scopes don’t agree between report dimensions and metrics calculated from a dimension, Piwik PRO won’t be able to do that.
+When a report needs a certain dimension to calculate a particular metric, Piwik PRO will identify the relevant table, extract the needed data and run the numbers.
+But it won’t be able to do so if the scopes are not in agreement between report dimensions and metrics calculated from a dimension.
 Let’s look at an example.

 We have a dataset of two sessions with several events that occurred during those sessions.
 Our session table has the following data: